-When you finish your data analysis and visualization, you need to publish your data to share the results.
-Cytoscape has several options to do it, with most options suitable for Cytoscape users and other options suitable for programmers wanting to create unusual or complex network viewers.
-They're further explained below.
+When you finish your data analysis and visualization, you can publish your data to share the results.
+Cytoscape has several options to do this, with most options suitable for Cytoscape users and other options suitable for programmers wanting to create unusual or complex network viewers.
+These are further explained below.